carbon-language/carbon-lang/README.md

 ## Getting started

-To try out Carbon, you can use the Carbon explorer to interpret Carbon code and print its output.
-You can try it out immediately at [compiler-explorer.com](http://carbon.compiler-explorer.com/).
+To try out Carbon immediately in your browser, you can use the Carbon explorer to interpret Carbon code and print its output on:
+[compiler-explorer.com](http://carbon.compiler-explorer.com/).

-Carbon is an early, experimental project, and so we only have very experimental nightly releases of the Carbon toolchain available to download, and only on limited platforms.
+We are developing a traditional toolchain for Carbon that can compile and link programs.
+However, Carbon is still an early, experimental project, and so we only have very experimental nightly releases of the Carbon toolchain available to download, and only on limited platforms.
 If you are using a recent Ubuntu Linux or similar (Debian, WSL, etc.), you can try these out by going to our [releases](https://github.com/carbon-language/carbon-lang/releases) page and download the latest nightly toolchain tar file:
 `carbon_toolchain-0.0.0-0.nightly.YYYY.MM.DD.tar.gz`.
 Then you can try it out: